In a challenging global economy, businesses need to make every effort to stay profitable.

 Keep the purpose of global sourcing in mind by ensuring costing is realistic and includes all the costs of sourcing, such as planning, transition and implementation costs.
 If a competitive advantage is to be gained by lowering costs, it is important to ensure there are no hidden costs that will essentially eliminate any realized cost advantage.

-To stay competitive and successful in sourcing globally, utilize these 5 strategies:
+To stay competitive and successful, utilize these 5 strategies to minimize the risks of global sourcing:

 1. Manage product quality